PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

-View our [changelog](https://plugins.svn.wordpress.org/popup-maker/trunk/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.
+View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.8.6 - 05/05/2019 =
+* Fix: Typo in GDPR eraser that could sometimes result in errors when processing GDPR requests
+* Fix: Added function exists check to prevent errors on WP 4.1